epfl-ada/ada-2022-project-toestewbrr/README.md

 10. [Knowledge Base Population (KBP)](https://stanfordnlp.github.io/CoreNLP/kbp.html): Filters meaningful relation triples.

-Extracting personalities: NER + coref + gender + KBP (age, role, country)
+### 3. Future analysis

+#### 3.1.
+Couple demographics

+Question 1.
+How do the demographics differ between characters in a couple (i.e. age, ethnicity, religion, gender)?

+Describe our method to extract couples:
     - NER: Recognizes characters (named entities) in plot summary
     - Coref: links together all mentions of each character
+    - OpenIE + KBP: relation triples with per:spouse extracts couples

-- KBP: Extract information from each character (age from per_age, country from per:country, role from per:title)
+Method: Extracting personalities using KBP: Extract information from each character (age from per_age, country from per:country, role from per:title)

-Extracting

-#### 2.2.
-Difference in demographics within a couple

-#### 2.2.
-Personalities that are coupled together
+#### 3.2.
+Lovers' personalities

+[To delete] Question 2.
+Which type of personalities are coupled together?

+- Using the extracted couples, we obtain the role of each character involved from per:title
+- OpenIE: Extract information by looking at relation triples, where Named entity is the subject, and collect all object adjectives or common nouns.

-#### 2.3.
+#### 3.3.
 Gender differences

+[To delete] Question 3.
+Are there recurrent personality types among lovers for each gender?

+- From the couples and their character personalities from 3.1. and 3.2., we will explore how personalities differ across genders.
+- Most common personality types for each gender.
+.

 #### 2.4.
 Evolution in time

-Explain how we will analyze it; show difference from gen analysis
+[To delete] Question 4.
+Has the cinematic couple evolved over time?

+Dividing all movies by decade, we will look at the most common personality types among couples and how it evolves through time.

 ## Proposed timeline ⏲️
 * 19-11-2022: Submit the second milestone